Basil L. Plumley: Controversy over service record

 In 2016, The Washington Post reported that an independent military researcher, Brian Siddall, had examined Plumley's service records and discovered discrepancies between the awards that Plumley had worn and those he had been officially authorized to wear.
 For example, Plumley wore two Silver Stars and three Combat Infantryman Badges, while an official U.S. Army inquiry found that he was authorized to wear one Silver Star and one Combat Infantryman Badge.
 The newspaper deemed it "perplexing" that a "proven combat leader" like Plumley would wear medals he apparently did not earn.
 Colonel Andy Hilmes, the garrison commander at Fort Benning, acknowledged discrepancies between official Army records and the awards listed on Plumley's headstone, prompting officials at Fort Benning to undertake an investigation.
 The U.S. Army Human Resources Command ultimately ruled that while "there are discrepancies" in Plumley's record, "there is no substantial evidence that any of CSM (R) Basil Plumley's awards or decorations are in error."
 Siddall called this inaction a "cover up" and accused the Army of concealing fraud.

-In addition to disputing Plumley's decorations, Siddall also found discrepancies in Plumley's service record in regard to his postings and participation in combat.
-Based on his research, Siddall wrote that Plumley served in the 82nd Airborne Division as a scout in a glider regiment, not as a paratrooper, contradicting the claim in Hal Moore's book We Were Soldiers Once… and Young that Plumley made four parachute jumps in World War II.
-Siddall further claimed that records show Plumley was stationed at Fort Campbell and in Germany during the Korean War, in contrast to Moore's assertion that Plumley made an additional combat jump in Korea.
+In addition to disputing Plumley's decorations, Siddall also found discrepancies in Plumley's service record regarding his postings and participation in combat.
+Based on his research, Siddall wrote that Plumley served in the 82nd Airborne Division as a scout in the 320th Glider Field Artillery Battalion, not as a paratrooper, contradicting the claim in Hal Moore's book We Were Soldiers Once… and Young that Plumley made four parachute jumps in World War II.
+Siddall wrote that Plumley, as member of the Field Artillery Branch, was ineligible for the Combat Infantryman Badge for his World War II service.
+Siddall further wrote that records show Plumley was stationed at Fort Campbell and in Germany for the entirety of the Korean War, not arriving in Korea until a 1972 posting, in contrast to Moore's assertion that Plumley made an additional combat jump in Korea.